Introduction: Teaching the Next Generation Science Standards

 From one science person to another, we all love the insight that comes along with datasets.
 With student performance data, you can look at patterns, pinpoint outliers, and see trends forming.
 Edulastic allows you to collect the insights and quantitative information needed to understand where to focus instructional efforts.

-Let’s face it, a lot of scientific work involves math concepts and science literacy.
-Science teachers like the ability to use passage based questions and graphing questions to explore science topics with students.
+Let’s face it, a lot of scientific work involves math concepts, science literacy, which in turn requires creative and strategic ways to present problems and scenarios to students.
+Science teachers like the ability to use passage-based questions and graphing questions to explore science topics with students.
 In particular, this might be great for prompting students to answer questions about a scientific experiment or to analyze a scientific topic.
+Learn more from the item type showcase.

 6) Multimedia Integration